KuhlTime/bachelor-thesis/content/05_system_design.md

 ### Updating a Confined Space

 Besides adding a confined space the operator should be able to update the information about a confined space.
-This may be needed when some conditions inside the confined space changed
+This may be needed when some conditions inside the confined space changed.

 ### Schedule Confined Space